DomoViridi/Scaliger/README.md

 * The Latin spelling is irregular, with 'u' and 'v' used interchangeably, and manuscript shorthands such as 'quoq;' for 'quoque' remaining in the typeset book.
 * The text is in Latin, a language not mastered by many researchers of today.
 * The text is peppered with Greek fragments.
-These were not typeset but inserted as strips of handwriting, making them even harder to read than the typeset Latin.
+These were typeset to immitate the handwriting as closely as possible, making them even harder to read than the typeset Latin.
 * There are also (though fewer) Hebrew and Arabic fragments, with the same problems as the Greek fragments.
 * Most of the book is a wall of text, with no paragraphs and hardly any sectioning.